streamlit/docs/content/library/advanced-features/configuration.md

 # Streamlit displays app exceptions and associated tracebacks, and
 # deprecation warnings, in the browser.

-# If set to False, exceptions will display in the browser with the exception
+# If set to False, exceptions will display in the browser with the
-# type and traceback, but the exception message will be anonymized.
-Deprecation
+# exception type and traceback, along with a generic error message.
-# warnings and full exception messages will be printed to the console only.
+# Deprecation warnings and full exception messages will be printed to the
+# console only.

 # Default: true
 showErrorDetails = true